Alan Carpenter: Early life

 Carpenter was born on 4 January 1957 in Albany, Western Australia, the eldest of three children of Graham and Elaine Carpenter.
-Growing up in Lockyer a suburb of Albany, Carpenter was educated at Albany Senior High School.
-After graduating from high school, he travelled across Australia, before studying politics at the University of Western Australia in Perth, where he was active in the university's football club.
-After graduating from university in 1979, Carpenter became a journalist, first at the Albany Advertiser.
-From 1982 to 1986, he travelled throughout Asia and Europe, including managing a backpackers' hostel in London and teaching English at a school in Civitanova Marche in Italy.
+He grew up in Lockyer, a suburb of Albany, and attended Albany Senior High School.
+After graduating, he travelled across Australia before enrolling at the University of Western Australia in Perth, where he studied politics and was active in the university's football club.
+After graduating in 1979, Carpenter began a career in journalism, initially working for the Albany Advertiser.
+From 1982 to 1986, he travelled throughout Asia and Europe.
+During this period, he managed a backpackers' hostel in London and taught English at a school in Civitanova Marche in Italy.

-Upon moving back to Perth in 1986, Carpenter got a job as a reporter for television station TVW, where he met his future wife.
-In 1990, Carpenter joined ABC News, and from 1991, he worked on the Western Australian edition of the The 7.30 Report, the ABC's current affairs program.
-When Liam Bartlett quit as The 7.30 Reports host in 1992, Carpenter became the show's new host.
-Among the interviews Carpenter did was an interview with former Labor premier Brian Burke.
-It was in Carpenter's role as host of The 7.30 Report that he came in contact, and later became friends, with Mark Nolan, the Labor Party's state secretary.
-Nolan encouraged Carpenter to start a political career.
-Upon nominations opening for the Labor Party's candidates for the 1996 state election, Carpenter nominated for the new electoral district of Willagee.
+Upon moving back to Perth in 1986, Carpenter joined television station TVW as a reporter, where he met his future wife.
+In 1990, he joined ABC News and, from 1991, worked on the Western Australian edition of The 7.30 Report, the ABC's current affairs program.
+Following Liam Bartlett departure as the show's host in 1992, Carpenter succeeded him in the role.
+Through his work on The 7.30 Report, Carpenter became acquainted with Mark Nolan, the state secretary of the Labor Party.
+The two became friends, and Nolan encouraged Carpenter to enter politics.
+When nominations opened for Labor candidates for the 1996 state election, Carpenter nominated for the newly created electoral district of Willagee.